Mahasweta-usc/Mahasweta-usc.github.io/_projects/1_project.md

     Left: Distribution of ASFI policy extent across governance topics.
 Right: Distribution of internalization scores within topics.
 Red and Green markers indicate the median and mean respectively.
 Internalization is observed to be higher in governance topics which are more regulated.
 </div>

 Moreover our subsequent regression analysis of project behavior against incubator outcome shows that community governance, be it more governed routines or internalizing policy in practice along topics with more ASFI policy making, has limited association with their graduation odds.
-Consequently, we find limited support for the argument that projects embracing Apache's formalization indeed bolster their own operations and performance.
+Consequently, we find limited support for the argument that projects embracing Apache's formalization indeed benefit in their own operations and performance.
 Therefore, written formal policies from OSS communities may not be a comprehensive account of how their actual governance unfolds.

 <!-- The code is simple.
 Just wrap your images with `<div class="col-sm">` and place them inside `<div class="row">` (read more about the <a href="https://getbootstrap.com/docs/4.4/layout/grid/">Bootstrap Grid</a> system).